 To change the font of the text, after selecting the latter or before starting to write, go to the Home tab of Word, at the top, and use the buttons and menus in the Font section to make all the necessary changes.

-If you deem it useful, you can emphasize a word or a phrase even by changing the font color , using the appropriate button in the same section of the toolbar.
-In any case, keep in mind that the “basic” color of the text should be black and only some portions of the document should be colored (as long as you want to do it).
+If you deem it useful, you can emphasize a word or a phrase even by changing the font colour, using the appropriate button in the same section of the toolbar.
+In any case, keep in mind that the “basic” colour of the text should be black, and only some portions of the document should be coloured (as long as you want to do it).

 The central alignment, however, is usually used for titles (especially on the home page of the document, especially if it is used as a cover).
 The justified, however, can be used to give greater order to the document.

-Also in the Styles section you can find very useful tools for typesetting text on Word.
-As you can see, the default style is Normal Paragraph .
+Also, in the Styles section, you can find very useful tools for typesetting text on Word.
+As you can see, the default style is the Normal Paragraph.
 However, if your document is complex and articulated enough.
-I advise you to organize it in titles and subtitles, using the styles of Title 1 , Title 2 , etc.
+I advise you to organize it in titles and subtitles, using the styles of Title 1, Title 2, etc.

 If you have to insert citations or references within the document you are drafting, you can use the styles you find in the section in question to change the appearance of the text.